MScillitani/LeetCode/README.md

 ## Difficulty and Acceptance Rate

-In the READ_ME.txt file of each solution is the problem's difficulty and my solution acceptance rate.
+Most solutions have a READ_ME.txt file containing the problem's difficulty and and an explanation.

+Occasionally, an answer is so straightforward that I don't include an explanation.